 It also has variety of great statistics no synthetic fibre can beat.
 Merino wool is 100% organic, recyclable and biodegradable.
 It has outstanding heat regulation properties that makes it comfortable to wear in variable weather conditions.
 It's also naturally odour and stain resistant so you don't have to wash your merino wool garment very often.

 We use only merino wool that is bluesign® and GOTS (Global Organic Textile Standard) certified for more sustainable production.
-Our merino wool comes from licensed farms mainly from New Zealand where the animals are well cared and no mulesign is practised.
+Our merino wool comes from licensed farms from Argentina where the animals are well cared and no mulesign is practised.

 "This country has geared up against rough winters for decades, we know what we are doing."